Description | |

 | |

-Dependent G4/G1 Visa Eligibility | |
+Dependent G-4/G-1 Visa Eligibility | |

-Note: The U.S. State Department will no longer issue new G1/G4 dependent visas/renewals abroad or in the United States for dependent children who do not meet these criteria.
-Since all unmarried Bank Group sons and daughters are eligible to receive medical and dental coverage until 26 years of age, dependent children up to age 26 remain eligible for a G4/G1 visa.
-Unmarried dependent children over age 26 recorded with WBG HR as disabled continue to be eligible for a dependent visa. | |
+Note: Children of STs/SPAs are eligible for dependent G-4 visas until the day before their 21st birthday.
+If they are enrolled full-time in school, they remain eligible until the day before their 23rd birthday.
+In addition, STT/STC and SPAS Appointments are not eligible to request dependent G-4 visas for parents/in-laws.
+The U.S. State Department are not able to issue new G-4/G-1 dependent visas/renewals abroad or in the United States for dependents who do not meet these criteria.
+Since all unmarried Bank Group sons and daughters are eligible to receive medical and dental coverage until 26 years of age, dependent children up to age 26 remain eligible for a G-4/G-1 visa per the eligibility detailed above. | |

 Step | Action |